datagovuk/guidance/monthly_datasets_problem.md

 ## What about converting lots of datasets?

-To convert a number of datasets that are just different months of the same dataset:
+NB As of September 2015, the data.gov.uk team has developed a semi-automatic tool to merge datasets together into a time series.
+They will aim to use it on spend data and inform publishers.
+You can also ask for particular datasets to be merged - to do this [contact](https://data.gov.uk/contact) us with the URLs of the datasets to merge.

+Alternatively, to manually merge datasets:

 1. Create a new dataset that will be the timeseries (don't try and convert an existing dataset because that will have a month/year embedded in its URL).

 2. In a separate browser tab or window, find the monthly data URLs and copy and paste them into the new datasets form.

 3. Ask the data.gov.uk team to delete the old datasets.
-Use the [data.gov.uk Contact](http://data.gov.uk/contact) form.
+Use the [data.gov.uk Contact](https://data.gov.uk/contact) form.
 Explain that you've aggregated several datasets into a new timeseries one, providing the link to it, and that you want the old ones deleted.